nicklafferty/craftycody/content/life/park-city-ut.md

 I'll get into the actual trip in a moment but wanted to start off with all the gear we had to get to make this trip possible.
 There is a _lot_ of stuff we had to buy that can make a trip like this prohibitive and I'm glad we waited so long to try it.

-The point of most of this gear is to keep you warm and dry.
+The point of most of this gear is to keep you **warm and dry**.
 You do not want to wear jeans otherwise you'll be wet and cold all day.
 I fell a _lot_, but I stayed dry the whole time.

 ### Snowboarding coat